BPN Vision for Mentoring

 -

-Following the initial training, mentors will need to complete training annually
+Following their initial training, mentors who return to BPN will need to engage in annual training (6 hours)

 From autumn 2024 all ITT mentors will be required to engage in Best Practice Network ITT training and development.
-Where we have returning mentors from primary ITT if, after discussion with the primary team, we agree that they have previously met the requirement for training, these mentors will be required to engage with our essential training.
+Where we have returning mentors, the expectation is that these mentors will engage in 6 hours of training.
+We understand that mentors may have previously trained with different providers, these mentors who are new to BPN will need to engage with our essential mentor training.

 All mentors must complete the mentor induction session at the at the start of the programme, they will also be expected to attend an induction event.

-Contrasting placement mentors have the opportunity to engage with the full range of training, as a minimum they must complete the essential training.
+Contrasting placement mentors have the opportunity to engage with the full range of training, as a minimum they must complete the induction training.

 To ensure successful completion of the mentor training programme, there are a few commitments expected from mentor's school: